LakshanKarunathilake/Libri-App/README.md

 - Firebase Performance
 - Firebase Storage bucket

 The above features must be enabled prior to the installation.
 The sample configuration file will be as below.
+This is for the web development.
+Refer the android area for your android implmentation

 ```javascript
 	 firebase: {